tony-aw/tinycodet/README.md

 One may have noticed that some of the functionality in this R packages has been inspired by other programming languages, in particular by Python (please, refrain from taking out your torches pitchforks!).
-This is not the first R package to take inspiration from Python.
-Therefore, one may find some overlapping function and operator names in other packages that do something similar; so be mindful of that.
+This is not the first R package to take inspiration from other programming languages like Python.
+Therefore, one might find some overlapping function and operator names in other packages that do something similar;
+so be mindful of that.